 Mozart Halls Hamburg

-The Mozartsäle Hamburg were built between 1907 and 1909 as part of the lodge of the Provincial Lodge of Lower Saxony in neoclassical style.
+The Mozartsäle Hamburg were built between 1907 and 1909 as part of the lodge house of the Provincial Lodge of Lower Saxony in the neoclassical style.
 They serve as an impressive event center with a rich history in the heart of the city in Eimsbüttel.
-Thanks to their central location directly at the Dammtor S-Bahn station, as well as only a few minutes away from the Stephansplatz subway station, and their elegant interior, the Mozartsäle offer a unique atmosphere for events with up to 400 guests in the direct vicinity of the University of Hamburg, the MARKK Museum and the magnificent Outer Alster Lake.
+Thanks to their central location right next to theDammtor S-Bahn station and just a few minutes from theStephansplatzU-Bahn station, as well as their elegant furnishings, the Mozartsäle offer a unique atmosphere for events with up to 400 guests in the immediate vicinity of the University of Hamburg, the MARKK Museum, and the magnificent Outer Alster.

 Address: Moorweidenstraße 36